th2-net/th2-infra/README.md

 ## th2 git repositories
 Installation of th2 infra requires two git repositories.
 The information regarding this repository and its usage can be found in this guide below:
-* https://github.com/th2-net/th2-infra - consists charts and its values for deployment infrastructure components.
+* https://github.com/th2-net/th2-infra - consists of charts and its values for deployment infrastructure components.
 The repository is common for everyone, but you can fork or clone it if you need to customize values.
 * https://github.com/th2-net/th2-infra-schema-demo - schema repository.
 It's used by `th2-infra-mgr`.

 The first step that should be done in the th2 deployment process is copying th2-infra repository into your operator-box: